How to Design Minimum Viable Product? [Cost Spreadsheet]

 Those founders who prefer to skip the process of MVP design are not likely to create a great and profitable product.
 If you want to stay in the game, your product needs an effective UX strategy.

-Believe it or not, but every $1 you invest in User Experience at MVP stage brings $100 in return.
+Believe it or not, but every $1 you invest in User Experience at the MVP stage brings $100 in return.

 SpdLoad cares about our customers.
 It may look promotional, but building bad products leads to loss of quality and reputation.
 Thus, we always put a cost to UX design into the overall budget.